yuliang419/job-application-agent/README.md

 # job-application-agent

-An agent that scrapes job boards, scores matches against your CV, and drafts tailored cover letters — pausing for your approval before any letter is generated.
+An agent that scrapes job boards, scores matches against your CV, and drafts tailored cover letters for jobs you select.

 ## Workflow